 Resident individuals are liable to pay a Medicare levy based on the amount of their taxable income.
-The Medicare Levy rate for the year ended 30 June 2017 is 2% of taxable income.
-Medicare levy is not payable for residents with a taxable income of less than \$21,335 (with an increase in this threshold if the taxpayer is married).
+The Medicare Levy rate for the two years ended 30 June 2020 is 2% of taxable income.
+Medicare levy is not payable for residents with a taxable income of less than \$22,398 (\$35,418 for seniors and pensioners entitled to the seniors and pensioners tax offset).
 Medicare Levy thresholds are indexed annually in the last quarter of the financial year.